 Bloomerang offers a best-in-class payment processor and so much more.
 As a Bloomerang user, your nonprofit can access a robust, all-in-one system for donor management, online fundraising, and data reporting.

-Bloomerang Payments is fully integrated with Bloomerang’s donor management software, meaning you’ll experience seamless donor data transfers from your payment processor to your supporter database.
+Bloomerang Payments is fully integrated with Bloomerang CRM, meaning you'll experience seamless donor data transfers from your payment processor to your supporter database.

 In addition, Bloomerang's payment processing features include: